neilbrown/edlib/README.md

 ------------

 Many years ago I started writing a spreadsheet program in emacs-lisp.
-The document was a 'LaTeX' document with specially marked “tabular” sections.
+The document was a “LaTeX” document with specially marked “tabular” sections.
 Each cell was on a line by itself.
 It consisted of the current appearance of the text, and then a comment containing the formula and formatting rules.